alijaafar88/quickexampleapp/README.md

-# GC Baggo
+# Small Example App

-GC Baggo is a simple Cornhole scoring application.
+Simple Cornhole scoring application.
 Cornhole is a game where teams of two players play each other by throwing a bag full of corn to a board that has a hole on it.
 Each round consists of four throws for each team.
 If a bag lands in the ground, the team gets no points.
 If it lands in the board, the team gets 1 point.
 And if the bag goes in the hole, the team gets 3 points.
 At the end of each round, the team with the most points wins and adds the point difference to their total score.

 There's two alternatives to decide the winning team: